-Dengue is a viral disease caused by Flavivirus spread by the Aedes mosquitos.
-It infects 50 to 100 million people each year with over 15,000 deaths.
+Dengue is a viral disease caused by Flavivirus spread by the Aedes mosquitos infecting about 230 million people worldwide in 2012 with over 15,000 deaths.
 In the Philippines, dengue is the deadliest mosquito-borne disease.
 In 2010, dengue cases in reached to 135,000 with around 800 deaths, mostly children and young adults.
 In some areas of the Philippines, dengue has become an epidemic, and relying solely on government actions is not enough.
+For this reason, we organized the Mosquito-Dengue Fighters Association in July 2010.
+This year, 2013, there were already 37,000 dengue cases from January to May alone.
 We, members of the Mosquito-Dengue Fighters Association, a nonprofit, non-government organization, are working to fight dengue in the Philippines through mosquito control.
 In the U.S. we operate under the umbrella of Sahaya International, Inc. Please check out it's website http://sahaya.org/.

 These are our ongoing activities:

 * Educational presentations for school children, college students and communities to raise awareness and prevention;

 * Distribution of flyers and posters on how the public can help eradicate mosquitoes;

 * House-to-house campaign that educate the residents in checking and cleaning the surroundings to eradicate mosquito-breeding grounds;

 * Organizing barangay heads and home owner associations for clean-up of sewage canals and their surroundings;

 * Surveillance and monitoring of dengue-carrier mosquitoes, Aedes egypti and Aedes albopictus;